All Authors A-Z

 Samantha Kane lives in North Carolina with her husband and three children.
 She is published in several romance genres including historical, contemporary and science fiction.
 Her erotic Regency-set historical romances have won awards, including Best Historical from RWA's erotic romance chapter Passionate Ink, and the Historical CAPA (best book) award from The Romance Studio.
 She has a master's degree in American History, and taught high school social studies for ten years before becoming a full time writer.

-Hitomi Kanehara stopped attending high school at eleven, left home as a teenager and began sending her stories by email to her writer father who helped edit them.
-Her debut, Snakes and Earrings, was published when she was twenty-one and won the top Japanese literary award, the Akutagawa Prize.
+Hitomi Kanehara is a young Japanese writer who left school at the age of eleven.
+After leaving home as a teenager, she emailed her stories to her writer father who helped her edit them.
+Her previous novel, Snakes and Earrings won the top Japanese literary award, the Akutagawa Prize.
 One of the judges, celebrated writer Ryu Murakami, said her book was 'easily the top choice, receiving the highest marks of any work since I became a member of the selection panel'.
-The Japanese edition of Snakes and Earrings has since topped bestseller lists and sold over a million copies.

 Younghill Kang (1903-1972) was born in what is now North Korea and emigrated to the US in his late teens.
 While teaching English at New York University, he was introduced by fellow professor, Thomas Wolfe, to Scribner's editor Maxwell Perkins, who would publish Kang's books.
 Kang was the first Asian to be awarded the Guggenheim Fellowship.